prof-welch-psu-ist/pa3-bst/README.md

 # Binary Search Trees

 In this assignment you'll be completing the imperative binary search tree implementation started/outlined in the lecture videos M07-L03.
 For the purposes of this assignment, the tree you develop will not store duplicated items.
-All methods are to be recusive unless otherwise specified.
+All methods are to be recusive unless otherwise specified -- see the rubric for additional criteria.

 ## Initial Setup